archr/Chat-appcelerator/README.md

+#Chat#

-#Chat # in app using Appcelerator and Socket.io
+App using Appcelerator and Socket.io